defikids/.github/profile/CONTRIBUTING.md

   - refactor: code change that neither fixes a bug nor adds a feature
     - Please add an implementation scope to a refactor commit `refactor(typescript):`
     - If a commit affects multiple implementations, please break it into two commits.
-  - style: changes that do not affect the meaning of the code (white-space, formatting etc.)
+  - style: changes that do not affect the meaning of the code (white space, formatting, etc.)
   - test: add missing tests or correct existing tests
   - docs: a documentation only change
-  - chore: some minor change that doesn't fall in any of the other types
+  - chore: some minor change that doesn't fall into any of the other types

 ## Helpful References